 How Do You Choose The Right One?

 With the exception of hemp, most all other plant-based protein powders are not complete proteins, so nutritionists opt to mix and match or select blends of different types of plant protein.
 “Most companies make protein powders that are a mix of plant-based sources, combining pea or hemp, for example, and sunflower, flax, chia, etc.,” adds Glassman.
 Plus, you can now create your own blend with companies like iFit Nourish ($79 per month) or Gainful ($49).
 You just have to pay attention to the ingredients to make sure they’re not also blending in lots of preservatives or fillers.”
-Glassman recommends watching out for artificial flavors and sweeteners like Splenda or sucralose, and other fillers like coconut flower, psyllium, sugar, etc. Then, it is a matter of finding the cleanest one with the best flavor, whether this is pea protein or hemp.
+Glassman recommends watching out for artificial flavors and sweeteners like Splenda or sucralose, and other fillers like coconut flour, psyllium, sugar, etc. Then, it is a matter of finding the cleanest one with the best flavor, whether this is pea protein or hemp.
 “I like to look at someone’s complete diet and whether they’re getting protein from different plant-based sources,” adds Glassman.
 “Then, it doesn’t matter that much which one they’d choose.”
 If you are vegan or vegetarian, it is a little more important to be conscious of getting enough protein in your diet, since you are not getting it from the most common complete protein sources like meat or dairy.

 How Much Should You Be Having?

 Glassman says that about 50 grams, or about 15 percent of your daily calories, is enough protein to meet the body’s basic needs.
 You can use the protein calculator to check the amount of protein you need.
-And you should have it throughout the entire day, as opposed to only at evening, since protein helps you feel full faster and longer.
+And you should have it throughout the entire day, as opposed to only at the evening, since protein helps you feel full faster and longer.
 Of course, if you are more active, you should eat more, especially post-workout to help your muscles recover faster and grow.
 And as you age, you should also increase your intake, since it becomes harder to keep muscle mass.
 It is always a good idea to visit a nutritionist or doctor who can help you monitor your intake and build a meal plan.